Emon-dey/NSF_REU_2022/README.md

 When running a system using two separate turtlebots in a ROS2 foxy system there are two changes that must be added before the performance package can be successfully installed.

 ### Adding a Namespace to the turtlebots
-The easiest way to separate the nodes and topics is the use of namespaces.
-This is done by changing a total of 4 files in the turtlebot3 packages provided by robotis, starting with the last couple lines of *turtlebot3/turtlebot3_bringup/launch/robot.launch.py*
+The easiest way to separate the nodes and topics of two turtlebots is the use of namespaces.
+This is done by changing a total of 3 files in the turtlebot3 and LDS packages provided by robotis, starting with the node declaration found in *turtlebot3/turtlebot3_bringup/launch/robot.launch.py*
 ```python
 Node(
             package='turtlebot3_node',